1. Home

 Network settings

-This is the section where you have to define what type of accessibility does your database nodes required.
-Does it have to be located on a private network, or shall be access publicly or open to the world provided your security such as firewall and password are setup.
+This is the section where you have to define what type of accessibility your database nodes require.
+Does it have to be located on a private network, or shall be accessed publicly or open to the world provided your security such as firewall and password are setup.

 Network settings: Creating a MySQL 8 datastore [Summary]